Milky Way Galaxy: Facts, Location & How to See It From Earth

 Quick facts

-- Age: 13.6 billion years
+• Age: 13.6 billion years

-- Type: Barred spiral galaxy
+• Type: Barred spiral galaxy

-- Size: 105,700 light-years across
+• Size: 105,700 light-years across

-- Mass: 1.5 trillion solar masses
+• Mass: 1.5 trillion solar masses

-- Number of stars: 100 to 400 billion
+• Number of stars: 100 to 400 billion

-The size of the Milky Way
+What is the size of the Milky Way?

 Just like Earth is orbiting the Sun, our Solar System orbits the center of the Milky Way.
-This galaxy is so enormously large that our Solar System takes about 250 million years to complete a single revolution!
+This galaxy is so enormously large that our Solar System takes about 225 to 250 million years to complete a single revolution!
 In astronomy, it’s called a galactic year.

 Since its formation, the Sun has completed only 20 orbits.
 One galactic year ago, dinosaurs on Earth were just emerging, and mammals were yet to evolve.